jijishub/jijishub/README.md

 </p>

 <p align="center">
-  I currently work as a <b>Junior Forward Deployed Engineer at GDS Capital</b>, where I help automate internal workflows, implement AI, and am deployed to create and maintain client-facing applications.
+  I currently work as a Junior Forward Deployed Engineer at <b>GDS Capital</b>, where I help automate internal workflows, implement AI, and am deployed to create and maintain client-facing applications.
 I also run <b><a href="https://linktr.ee/cloudji" target="_blank">Cloudji</a></b> ☁️, an independent digital product brand with over 6,500 followers and 15,000+ downloads worldwide.
 </p>

 <p align="center">